P1kaZhou/IGR205_Project/pipeline.md

 We down sample the chordal axis into **joints** and **bones**.
 To do so we use a modified version of the Douglas-Peucker algorithm : The Cylindrical Douglas-Peucker algorithm.

 **For connecting regions:**
+>A joint is placed at the center of each junction triangle and a bone is added across each of its three sides
+>
+>If a side is adjacent to a cylindrical region, the bone is connected to the end of its skeleton; otherwise, the side must be adjacent to another junction triangle, and the bone connects both junction triangles’ centers

 #### 4. Skin weights computation

+The method listed in the `RigMesh` paper involves making bones radiating heat onto the surface, and the equilibrium temperature at each vertex is computed by solving a linear system of equations.

 ### Operations